Canadian Regulations for Travel Agencies in a Nutshell

 Here's a look at BC's license application checklist:

 However, the process is going to be different for hosted advisors compared to independently-accredited advisors.
-Below offers a bit more detail:
+Below is a bit more detail:

 Hosted advisors are considered a branch office in the eyes of BC.
 The good news for all y'all hosted advisors is that this route is lighter on the paperwork.